pedhmendes/ising-dimension-reduction/README.md

 </figure>

 There is only one principal component, so we plot the projections where the first principal component is the X-axis and the second is the Y-axis.
-We can see the plot below where the first one is *Lsize* 20, following *Lsize* 40 in the middle and *Lsize* 80 in the end.
+One can see the plot below where the first one is *Lsize* 20, following *Lsize* 40 in the middle and *Lsize* 80 in the end.

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising_pca_components.png>
 </figure>

-The projections have more variation in the X-axis, the first principal component, than the Y-axis, the second.
+The projections have more variation in the X-axis, the first principal component, than the Y-axis, the second one.
 The points are distributed and form three clusters, two of low temperature and one of high temperature.
 Around the origin we can see some fluctuations because the X-value is so low that any variation in the Y-value tends to win over.

-If we plot the time series, magnetization and energy, with this color labels we can see somenthing like this
+Plotting a time series for magnetization and energy, keeping the colormap used above, we find

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising80_mag_pca_colors_L80.png>